reab5555/Product-Reputation-Analyzer/README.md

 To run, use Main.py - please enter the name of your google cloud project if needed and the number of the desired topics or criticisms to be listed.

 ## Algorithm steps
-Loading fetched Dataset -> Cleaning texts -> Extracting all Criticisms and Sentiments -> Summarizing the Criticisms into main topics / Analyzing KPIs
+Loading fetched Dataset -> Cleaning texts -> Extracting all Criticisms and Sentiments -> Summarizing the Criticisms into main topics and Analyzing KPIs